Integralist/integralist.co.uk/content/posts/python-asyncio.md

 asyncio.run(main())
 ```

-The output of this program would be:
+An example output of this program would be:

 ```
 1 will sleep for: 4 seconds